EvanForsythe/BB485/week03.md

    - This analysis could take much longer.
 You'll need to use a job submission to run your raxml command.
 I recommend 12 threads and 12 CPUs.
 Please ask me if you have questions about how to do that.
 9. Once you have a Newick file, use python to create a PDF of that file.
    - You can use to python code from the tutorial.
 Note that you don't need to run that python code from inside of a job.
    - Note that we probably don't want to root with Arabidopsis thaliana.
 However, we don't have an a priori outgroup to use for rooting.
 Instead, root your tree by the branch that looks the longest when you visualize the tree.
-It is a decent assumption when you don't have a clear outgroup.
+Using the longest branch as the root is a decent assumption when you don't have a clear outgroup.
 11. Submit a PDF of the tree as your assignment.